-Figure 5: Results file header information We used CSV format for all of the result files, as it is easily imported into visual data analysis tools (i.e. MS Excel).
+We used CSV format for all of our results files, as it is easily imported into visual data analysis tools (e.g. MS Excel).
 Visual analysis of the measured data goes hand-in-hand with the daily data collection.
 Python is also a pragmatic method of producing good plots, particularly at the stage where test automation has matured.
-The package used was Python Pandas.
+We used the Python Pandas package.

-Figure 6: Nested test loops The test harness facilitates the re-running of the core test case in nested loops with different settings (DC voltage, IC settings, Temperature), and amalgamating all the measurement data into a single results file.
-Experience shows the test harness gives significant productivity gains, providing a predictable and deterministic process.
+Figure 6: Nested test loops

+The test harness facilitates the re-running of the core test case in nested loops with different settings [DC voltage, IC settings, Temperature], and amalgamating all the measurement data into a single results file.

+In our experience, the test harness gives significant productivity gains, providing a predictable and deterministic process.
 It not only facilitates intra-team collaboration, but also promotes the reliability of the data collection.

-This deterministic test process facilitates significant automation of data visualization, graphing, and plotting, which is vital for catching anomalies and debug.
-Problems encountered and approaches to solution As in any engineering project, there are some hiccups and pitfalls to overcome.
-Over the course of the validation, it was found that individual validation boards were malfunctioning and that this was happening more frequently than expected.
+This deterministic test process facilitates significant automation of data visualization, graphing and plotting, which is vital for catching anomalies and debug.

+Problems encountered and approaches to solution

+As in any engineering project, there are some hiccups and pitfalls to overcome.

+Over the course of the validation, we found that individual validation boards were malfunctioning, and that this was happening more frequently than expected.
 To make matters worse, debug of this problem was difficult because each faulty board had a different defect.

 The initial suspected source of the problem was poor handling practised by the validation engineers, however on review of the process it was confirmed that due care was being exercised by all and engineers were already following our ESD handling procedures.

 The manufacture/assembly process was also investigated as a potential source however, our incoming inspection process proved that this was not the culprit.
-The screen process for incoming boards, which included a visual inspection, as well as a suite of automated screening tests to quickly test the core functions, confirmed this was not the source.
-A review of the validation and bench setup highlighted the addition of a new piece of equipment, a temperature forcing system.
+The screening process for incoming boards, which included a visual inspection, as well as a suite of automated screening tests to quickly test the core functions, confirmed this was not the source.

+A review of the validation and bench setup, highlighted the addition of a new piece of equipment, a temperature forcing system.
 This was the only change to a setup that had been proven reliable in the past.
-On closer examination of the data generated by the test suite, made easy through use of standard report generation and UI discussed earlier, we discovered that temperature cycling the test boards over a short time period, was stressing the board integrity as it was swept from -40°C through 25° and 85°.
+On closer examination of the data generated by the test suite, made easy through use of standard report generation and UI discussed earlier, we discovered that temperature cycling the test boards over a short time period, was stressing the board integrity as it was swept from -40°, through 25° and 85°.

 Slowing the temperature cycling right down, proved very successful at fixing the problem.
 We then set about finding the balance of temperature cycle time that was fast enough to complete testing in a desired timeframe, while also ensuring the integrity of the test boards.

-A solid systematic approach to running test cases, collecting, and report data, was fundamental to debugging the problem quickly and efficiently.
-Understanding the measurements Attention must be paid to every link in the chain.
+A solid systematic approach to running test cases, collecting and reporting data, was fundamental to debugging the problem quickly and efficiently.

-- Calibrate the equipment - All measurement equipment must be calibrated to ensure the integrity of the measurements - Cable loss - Measure the cable loss and factor it into the measurement - Impedance mismatch - Eliminate or minimize impedance mismatch - Use high quality attenuators, terminators, adapters, and cables - High quality attenuators can improve VSWR at the load - Understand the measurement equipment - Use the higher-level built-in functions of the equipment where appropriate - Provide training to the engineering team on new pieces of equipment
+Understanding the measurements

+Attention must be paid to every link in the chain!

+Calibrate the equipment

+• All measurement equipment must be calibrated to ensure the integrity of the measurements

+Cable Loss

+• Measure the cable loss and factor it in to the measurements

+Impedance Mismatch

+• Eliminate or minimize impedance mismatch

+Use high quality attenuators, terminators, adapters and cables

+·High quality attenuators can improve VSWR at the load

+Understand the measurement equipment

+• Use the higher level built-in functions of the equipment where appropriate

+• Provide training to the engineering team on new pieces of equipment

+Conclusion